Caster/siflawler-php/README.md

 request in total.
 A value of 0 or less means that there is no limit.

 The `next` option can be used to find one or more URLs to crawl next.
-If this is `null`, then no next page will be crawled, but you can specify an XPath query to find one or more locations to go next.
+If this is `null`, then no next page will be crawled, but you can specify a [query](#querying) to find one or more locations to go to next.
+This is useful when you want to crawl data that is split over multiple pages using pagination.

 The `timeout` option can be used to specify a timeout in seconds for each request.
 A value of 0 means that there will be no timeout.